j4ckpie/pgraph/README.md

 `pgraph` is relies heavily on GUI.
 If you want to know more about how it works, please visit the [`dgraph` repo](https://github.com/j4ckpie/dgraph).

 ## Authors
-Created by Jakub Pietrala & Bartosz Starzyński.
+Developed by Jakub Pietrala & Bartosz Starzyński.